mgumz/vopher/README.md

       fupdate  - fast update plugins from '-f <list>' fetch    - fetch a remote archive and extract it. the arguments are like fields in a vopher.list file
+      vp       - produces a vimscript full of "packadd!" for matching plugins (aliases: 'vim-packs', 'nvim-packs', 'nvp')
       search   - searches http://vimawesome.com/ to list some plugins.
 Anything after this is considered as "the search arguments" check    - checks plugins from '-f <list>' for newer versions